ai2cm/fv3core/tests/savepoint/translate/overrides/README.md

 For maximum error, a blanket `max_error` is specified to override the parent classes relative error threshold.

 For near zero override, `ignore_near_zero_errors` is specified to allow some fields to pass with higher relative error if the absolute error is very small.
+Additionally, it is also possible to define a global near zero value for all remaining fields not specified in `ignore_near_zero_errors`.
+This is done by specifying `all_other_near_zero=<value>`.

 Override yaml file should have one of the following formats: